FDA Medical Device Approval: Why Hire a Human Factors Expert

 Healthcare Human Factors Engineering

-You may have detected an important distinction here.
-Note, that we use the term “use error” rather than “user error.”
-This simple change in terminology highlights that a product’s design can make errors more likely if the designer failed to consider the capabilities and limitations of the user.
-It also removes the shame and blame from the user who made the mistake.
-Typically, the error is not caused by incompetence, malpractice, or malice, but simply by a disconnect between the capabilities of the user and the requirements of the design.
+Note the here: we use the term “use error” rather than “user error.”
+This terminology highlights that a design can make errors more likely by failing to consider the limitations of users.
+Further, it removes the shame and blame from the user who made the mistake.
+Typically, the error is not caused by incompetence or malice, but by a simple disconnect between user capabilities and design requirements.

 FDA Human Factors Submissions

-Recognizing this problem, the Food and Drug Administration (FDA) now requires manufacturers of medical devices and combination products to provide Human Factors Engineering analyses in their regulatory submissions.
-The studies are intended to reduce use errors and demonstrate that the products can be used safely and effectively.
-What’s more, these requirements apply to not only the product itself, but to packaging, labeling, training, and instructions as well.
+The FDA now requires manufacturers to provide Human Factors analyses in their regulatory submissions.
+These analyses demonstrate that the products can be used safely and effectively.
+What’s more, they apply not only to the product itself, but to packaging, labeling, training, and instructions as well.

-The submissions illustrate exactly how the Human Factors Engineering issues have been considered, and how the corresponding activities have been conducted, throughout the entire design cycle.
+The submissions describe the Human Factors Engineering activities throughout the entire design cycle.
 They further show how problems were identified and mitigated, and how the design improved.
 Addressing these components is no small feat, but with some smart planning, it is achievable.

 Why Hire a Human Factors Expert